 The world has changed: the US is reviving its missile defense system

-Let's say that what made smart people in the Pentagon think about the prospect is clear: the military action carried out by Russia in Ukraine.
-And here the question is not only about cruise missiles, it is weapon not so modern at all, but a drone capable of flying up to 1000 km and crashing at an object is a given today.
+Let's say what made the smart people in the Pentagon think about the prospect is clear: the SVO conducted by Russia in Ukraine.
+And here the question is not only about the winged rockets, this weapon not so modern at all, but UAV, capable of flying up to 1000 km and hitting an object - this is a reality of today.

 The most disgusting thing here is that such a UAV does not require a nuclear submarine missile carrier.
 It can be launched from anywhere, from an icebreaker in the Arctic Ocean to a pleasure yacht near Hawaii.
 And between these two classes of ships there are still three dozen.
-And if a rocket requires trained personnel, storage conditions, and the supply of these cute things on board any boat is very limited, then imagine how much drones Can it be stuffed into a standard sea container?
+And if a rocket requires trained personnel, storage conditions, and the supply of these cute things on board any boat is very limited, then can you imagine how many drones can be stuffed into a standard sea container?

 And considering that the leader in the production of these devices today is the number one enemy of the United States, one must think that the United States also firmly assesses the chances and possibilities.
 And these chances are no less worthy of being examined under a microscope than the demonstrated capabilities of Russian cruise missiles.

-There is really something to think about here in light of the SVO and the work of air defense in it on both sides.
-Especially the nuance when air defense systems attacked missiles heading towards the target, after which the downed missiles fell on residential areas and created very ugly consequences for the civilian population there.
+There is really something to think about in light of the SVO and working in it.
+Defense from both sides.
+Especially the nuance when air defense systems attacked missiles heading for the target, after which the shot down missiles fell on residential areas and caused very ugly consequences for the civilian population.

 So it's no wonder that the U.S. military has launched a new official (that is, publicly funded) effort to explore options for how to better defend the homeland from the threat posed by increasingly sophisticated Russian and Chinese cruise missiles.
 This could include returning homegrown surface-to-air missile bases to critical locations across the country, although not on the same scale as during the Cold War.
 Directed energy weapons, as well as expanded sensor and command-and-control infrastructure supported by artificial intelligence and machine learning technologies, have also been discussed in the past as part of improved missile defense.